Special Immigrant Juvenile Status Attorney (SIJS)

 There are many benefits for which the SIJS status is useful:

-*Note: If you are granted Permanent Residence through the SIJS process, an application can be made to help your parents receive immigration status.
+*Note: If you are granted Permanent Residence through the SIJS process, you cannot apply to help your parents receive immigration status.

 Talk to a special immigrant juvenile status attorney now